Exit Interview and Clearance Procedure

 (a) Discuss and counsel with employees concerning fringe benefit options upon termination.
 Complete necessary form for fringe benefit termination and/or continuation.

-(b) Collect University credit cards, telephone cards and i.d. cards, if applicable.
+(b) Collect University credit cards, and i.d. cards, if applicable.

 (c) Collect completed Employee Clearance Record and notify Payroll of clearance completion.